sizovs/sizovs.github.io/_posts/2018-12-17-stop-learning-frameworks.md

 Don't rush to learn new technology – it has a high probability of dying.

-Let will show which technology is worth investing.
+Time will show which technology is worth investing.
 Time is your best advisor.
 Learn to wait.

 ---